tynandebold/emilyjholland/src/content/media/post-2.md

 In the competitive world of front-end development, a strong portfolio is your ticket to showcasing your skills, making a lasting impression on potential employers or clients, and advancing your career.
 Your portfolio is your digital business card, and it should be a reflection of your talent, creativity, and expertise.
 In this post, we'll walk you through the steps to create an impressive front-end developer portfolio that will help you stand out in the crowd.

-## 1. Showcase a Diverse Range of Projects
+## 1. Showcase a Diverse Range of Research

 Your portfolio should be a testament to your versatility.
-Include a variety of projects that demonstrate your skills in different areas of front-end development.
-Consider including projects like:
+Include a variety of research that demonstrate your skills in different areas of front-end development.
+Consider including research like:

 - **Responsive Websites:** Showcase your ability to create websites that adapt seamlessly to various screen sizes and devices.